EdgarFx/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an incoming M.S. in Robotics (MSR) student in the Robotics Institute at [Carnegie Mellon University (CMU)](https://www.cmu.edu/).
+I am an incoming M.S. in Robotics (MSR) student in the [Robotics Institute](https://www.ri.cmu.edu/) at [Carnegie Mellon University (CMU)](https://www.cmu.edu/).
 Before joining CMU, I received my Bachelor's degree in Computer Science and Engineering from [The Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://www.cuhk.edu.cn/en) in 2024.
 I'm fortunate to work with [Prof. Junhua Zhao](https://www.zhaojunhua.org/) at CUHKSZ.
 I also spent an exciting summer in 2023 as a research intern at the [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) at CMU, mentored by [Prof. Howie Choset](http://www.cs.cmu.edu/~choset/).

 My research interests lie in achieving robust robotic systems that enable long-term autonomous mobility and comprehensive environmental perception and understanding with computer vision.
-My current research focuses on **confined-space SLAM**, **Multi-sensor SLAM** and **3D reconstruction** to obtain photorealistic 3D models in challenging environments.
+My current research focuses on **Confined-space SLAM**, **Multi-sensor SLAM** and **3D Reconstruction** to obtain photorealistic 3D models in challenging environments.